YsGBt/CS3200-Final-Project/README.md

 > There is only one relationship between a domain object and another domain object, and this is from an Author to an Ebook.
 We represent this relationship as an Author who wrote an Ebook as a one-to-many relationship.
 This is because an author can write many different EBooks.

 ## Description of The Portable Enumeration:
 > We wanted to represent the list of genres of books that are available in our EBook store as a portable enumeration.
 There are only five genres of EBooks that our store sells and those are fantasy, mystery, science fiction, historical fiction, and romance.
 We represented this not using the SQL keyword but as a class as its own.
-The value of the primary key is the name of the genre as a string.
-We disallow the addition of new genres in the UI.
+The value of the primary key is the name of the genre as a string. **We disallow the addition or deletion of new genres in the UI.**